dotnet/designs/accepted/2020/serializer/WriteableDomAndDynamic.md

     }
 }
 ```
 If `false` is returned, the slow serializer path is used.
+There is no mechanism proposed to return UTF-8 to optimize those cases.
+If a `JsonNode.ToUtf8Bytes()` method is added, then this will be considered.

 # Interop with the Serializer and JsonElement
 ## Serializer